 Key Considerations

-- Keep JSON structures simple and easy to read.
+Keep JSON structures simple and easy to read.
+Complex nested structures can be difficult to maintain and debug.

-- Ensure uniform data types for similar fields.
+Ensure uniform data types for similar fields across your JSON structure for consistency.

 Common Patterns

-- Use arrays for collections of similar items.
+- Arrays: Use for collections of similar items or when order matters.

 {